-The student will receive a syllabus at least three months prior to the beginning of the module.
-The syllabus will contain requirements to be completed in preparation for the module.
+The student will receive a syllabus at least three months prior to the beginning of the classroom session.
+The syllabus will contain requirements to be completed in preparation for the classroom session.
 In some circumstances, these requirements must be submitted by mail, email, or the seminary's Populi Learning Management System.
-In other cases, they will be due on the first day of the module.
+In other cases, they will be due on the first day of the classroom session.
 Normally, the pre-modular requirements will include a substantial reading component accompanied by some form of written interaction.